tucats/ego/README.md

 how to add a new function to the available functions.

 ## pi()
 This simple function accepts no arguments, and returns a float64 value for pi.
-It returns no errors.
+It returns an error if it is passed any parameters.

 ## sum()
 This is a more complex function that handles a variable argument list, of heterogenous types.
 The